…because living and loving well take practice.

 Maggie (Masters Couple Therapy, BSW, MA) is a Couple Therapist and Mental Health Social Worker.
 She runs a private counselling practice specialising in couples, based in Castlemaine, Victoria.

-Maggie takes on limited referrals with just those people ready to engage in the intensive work essential to the process of change.
+Maggie takes on limited referrals with people ready to engage in the intensive work essential to the process of change.
+For the remainder of 2019 referrals are limited to people who have completed any of her training programs or retreats.

 A retreat veteran, Maggie’s vision is to create the sort of retreats she herself would love to go to - warm, spacious, with opportunities for in-depth learning and silence, and in a beautiful natural setting with delicious food.